marshallford/terraform-ansible-k3s/README.md

 1. Only tested with `x86_64` machines on a IPv4 network
 2. SELinux package cannot be upgraded ([upstream issue](https://github.com/coreos/rpm-ostree/issues/2127))
 3. Removal of `cluster-init` server node not tested
-4. Removed server nodes cannot be re-added without first destroying the machine or machine disk
+4. Removed server nodes cannot be re-added without first destroying the underlying machine and disk(s)
 5. Node removal requires `create_before_destroy = true` set on machine resource(s) for correct order of operations

 ## To-do